 Skills, experience, and education useful in running a craft business

 Creativity.
-A creative nature is a benefit for any crafter, both when coming up with ideas for new crafts and when marketing the business.
+A creative nature is a benefit for any crafter, both when coming up with ideas for new crafts and marketing the business.

 Business knowledge.
 While a business owner may have experience in crafting, it’s also important to have business knowledge to help with properly pricing products, tracking inventory, tracking payments and taxes, and other operational details.
 These skills can often be learned by taking an introductory business course online or at a local community college.

 Marketing skills.
 Marketing is a major part of running a craft business.
 A business owner doesn’t just need to be a crafter – they need to be a marketer, too.

 Amazon has several good books for starting a laundromat, such as:

 Etsy Empire [Updated 2020]: Proven Tactics for Your Etsy Business Success and Selling Handmade Crafts and Handmade Jewelry – Free on Kindle Unlimited

 ETSY BUSINESS: 5.000 Month Beginners Guide – Start to Huge Profits Selling on Etsy Around Your Crafts (includes Tips, Seo and Social Media Marketing) – Free on Kindle Unlimited